 How bad is Dengue fever in Bali?
 It's worse than it's been in years, but if you're careful you can reduce your risk of getting it.
 No authority, Indonesian or Australian, is advising people to put off travel to Bali.
 Just use common sense and take precautions.

 Don't forget to get travel insurance to cover medical expenses.
-This traveller is certainly glad they did http://journals.worldnomads.com/true-claims-stories/post/18705.aspx almost 7 years ago
+This traveller is certainly glad they did http://journals.worldnomads.com/true-claims-stories/post/18705.aspx about 7 years ago